BlueJacket Athletics Spring 2018 Recap: Baseball, Basketball, Lacrosse, Soccer, Softball, Tennis, Track & Field, Wrestling

-Baseball: Overall we had a great year, a lot of fun, and grew a lot as individuals, teammates, and competitors.
+Baseball: In Athletics Spring 2018 Overall we had a great year, a lot of fun, and grew a lot as individuals, teammates, and competitors.
 While the record did not reflect success with one win in the win column, the production on the field became more and more apparent as the year moved along.
 With our returning seven underclassmen and four seniors for next year, the future looks bright.

 Basketball: The Boys Basketball team finished the season 18-8, placing them 2nd in their division.
 They also traveled out of state for games and put on a great showing against a nationally recognized program.
 They are continuing to take strides to become recognized as one of the best programs in the area.

 Lacrosse: The Lacrosse team had their first winning season in the program’s short history.
 The BlueJacket’s came into the season as an underdog, ranking outside the top 200 in the state of Florida.
 However, they opened the season with two wins.
-The BlueJackets also regained the Military Cup from the Sarasota Military Academy.
+The BlueJackets also regained the Prep school Cup from the Sarasota best boarding school in US Academy.
 The BlueJackets moved into the top 25 in the state and ended the season with an overall record of 11-4-1.

 Soccer: The Boys and Girls Varsity Soccer teams both had outstanding seasons this year.
 The Girls team started and finished strong, ending the season with a 7-1-2 record, their first winning record in several years.
 Sydni Bostick led the team in scoring and was the team MVP.
 The Boys team improved with each game, finishing with a 5-1-7 record and with 4 straight wins to end the season.
 Victor Cruz played outstanding in the goal to help spark the turnaround.
 This year both the boys and girls showed a commitment to becoming better soccer players and a desire to make the program more competitive.